edrosten/libcvd/README.md

 ## Compiling and installing

+libCVD currently has both an autoconf and cmake based build system.
+The autoconf one works on any unix-like system, and is well testes.
+The CMake one should work on any system but is a little newer so may be buggy in untested configurations.

 To install on a UNIX system:

     ./configure && make && sudo make install

 To verify that a few things work, you can optionally run

+    make test

+To build on UNIX with [CMake](https://cmake.org/):

+	mkdir build
+	cd build
+	cmake -DCMAKE_BUILD_TYPE=Release ..
+	make

+and optionally:

     make test